 About the Mirari Brass

 Engaging and eclectic, the Mirari Brass Quintet brings a spirit of joyful collaboration and innovation to music spanning many centuries and genres.
-The commissioners of multiple new works for brass, the group performs a spectacular tight-rope act, balancing intensity with levity and refined virtuosity with pure fun.
+Commissioners of multiple new works for brass, the group performs a spectacular tight-rope act, balancing intensity with levity and refined virtuosity with pure fun.

 Founded in 2009, Mirari has performed extensively across the United States, forging connections with audiences through lively and polished performances.
-The group has performed and presented outreach programs in 30 states on concert series as well as residencies at numerous universities including Cincinnati Conservatory of Music, University of Tennessee at Knoxville, University of Kentucky, Ohio State University, Cornell University, SUNY-Potsdam, and many more.
+The group has performed and presented in 35 states on concert series as well as residencies at numerous universities including Cincinnati Conservatory of Music, University of Utah, University of Tennessee at Knoxville, University of Kentucky, Ohio State University, University of Iowa, Cornell University, and many more.
 Mirari has also been featured at a number of major conferences and festivals including the International Tuba and Euphonium Conference, the International Trombone Festival, and the International Trumpet Guild Conference.
-In 2017, the group made their first international trip to China, performing concerts and presenting educational outreach programs in Beijing, Haerbin, Dalian, and Chongqing.
+In 2017, the group made its first international trip to China, performing concerts and presenting educational programs in Beijing, Haerbin, Dalian, and Chongqing.

-In addition to being outstanding performers, the members of the Mirari Brass Quintet share a unique passion for music education and are all collegiate professors of music.
-The group relishes and seeks out extended time to interact with young musicians by leading masterclasses, offering group and individual instruction, as well as presenting clinics on topics such as brass fundamentals, the art of chamber performance, and entrepreneurship.
+In addition to their commitment to outstanding performance, the members of the Mirari Brass Quintet share a unique passion for music education and are all collegiate professors of music.
+The group spends extended time interacting with young musicians through masterclasses, group and individual instruction, and specialized clinics.
 Through their educational endeavors, the quintet examines all aspects of life as an artist and helps to foster the development of complete musicians.
-Individually, the group members have been on faculty at colleges, universities, and music festivals and camps all over the United States and overseas.
-As a way to share their knowledge and experiences with musicians and music lovers alike, Mirari has a podcast, Mirari: UNMUTED, available on Spotify and iTunes,.
+Individually, the group members have been on faculty at colleges, universities, music festivals and camps all over the United States and overseas.
+As a way to share their knowledge and experiences with musicians and music lovers alike, Mirari created a podcast, Mirari: UNMUTED, available on Spotify and iTunes.

 Founded in 2009, Mirari has performed extensively across the United States, forging connections with audiences through lively and polished performances.
-The group has performed and presented outreach programs in 30 states on concert series as well as residencies at numerous universities including Cincinnati Conservatory of Music, University of Tennessee at Knoxville, University of Kentucky, Ohio State University, Cornell University, SUNY-Potsdam, and many more.
+The group has performed and presented in 35 states on concert series as well as residencies at numerous universities including Cincinnati Conservatory of Music, University of Utah, University of Tennessee at Knoxville, University of Kentucky, Ohio State University, University of Iowa, Cornell University, and many more.
 Mirari has also been featured at a number of major conferences and festivals including the International Tuba and Euphonium Conference, the International Trombone Festival, and the International Trumpet Guild Conference.
-In 2017, the group made their first international trip to China, performing concerts and presenting educational outreach programs in Beijing, Haerbin, Dalian, and Chongqing.
+In 2017, the group made its first international trip to China, performing concerts and presenting educational programs in Beijing, Haerbin, Dalian, and Chongqing.

-In addition to being outstanding performers, the members of the Mirari Brass Quintet share a unique passion for music education and are all collegiate professors of music.
-The group relishes and seeks out extended time to interact with young musicians by leading masterclasses, offering group and individual instruction, as well as presenting clinics on topics such as brass fundamentals, the art of chamber performance, and entrepreneurship.
+In addition to their commitment to outstanding performance, the members of the Mirari Brass Quintet share a unique passion for music education and are all collegiate professors of music.
+The group spends extended time interacting with young musicians through masterclasses, group and individual instruction, and specialized clinics.
 Through their educational endeavors, the quintet examines all aspects of life as an artist and helps to foster the development of complete musicians.
-Individually, the group members have been on faculty at colleges, universities, and music festivals and camps all over the United States and overseas.
-As a way to share their knowledge and experiences with musicians and music lovers alike, Mirari has a podcast, Mirari: UNMUTED, available on Spotify and iTunes,.
+Individually, the group members have been on faculty at colleges, universities, music festivals and camps all over the United States and overseas.
+As a way to share their knowledge and experiences with musicians and music lovers alike, Mirari created a podcast, Mirari: UNMUTED, available on Spotify and iTunes.

 Mirari Brass Personnel